Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Canine Smell Is Connected to Memory

 One reason that dogs have such powerful associative memories is due to their powerful sense of smell.
 Have you ever walked into a familiar place where you have not been in a long time and been hit with a scent that immediately takes you back into the past?
 That is how dogs go through life.
-Smells have powerful connections to memories.
-Dogs use their sense of smell to form memories, especially associative memories.
-Dogs do not have great eyesight, and they don’t have great short-term memory, so they do a lot of remembering via their noses.
-In this way, dogs do remember the past, but they do it through smells and feelings more than images and moving memories.
+Smells have powerful connections to how they navigate their environment and trigger their memories.

 A dog sniffing a scent

-Image Credit: Pawtraits, Shutterstock
+Image By: Pawtraits, Shutterstock

 Do Dogs Remember Their Owners?

 Yes.
-Dogs do remember their owners.
+Dogs remember their owners.
 Despite having poor short-term memory, dogs remember their owners every day that they are living with them.
 Dogs are sad when you leave and excited when you come home.
 They know your face, your voice, and your scent.

 Dogs can also remember their past owners.
 However, once an owner is no longer around every day, the memory of them will often fade into an associative memory.
-That means if the dog liked their previous owner and comes in contact with them after a year, they will have a positive feeling about the owner, but they might not remember any details about them.
+That means if the dog liked their previous owner and comes in contact with them after a year, they will have a positive feeling about the owner but might not remember any details about them.

 The same goes for a bad owner.
-Dogs can carry negative associations about a person or location with them for years that will cause them to be anxious or upset because of things that happened in the past.
+Dogs can carry negative associations about a person or location with them for years, which can cause them to be anxious or upset because of past events.
 You don’t have to worry about your dog forgetting about you.
 They might not remember every detail about your time together, but they will always have some sort of sensory and emotional memory of you.

 dogster paw divider